-- Achieve the highest level of good governance across the organisation and as an elected Council - Deliver responsive and timely customer service across the organisation in line with the timeframes set out in our Customer Service Charter - Be accountable for the decisions we make and the quality of service we deliver - Maximise public transparency and accountability around our performance and decision-making processes - Be financially responsible, achieving the greatest possible community benefit from the programs, initiatives and services we fund - Embed gender equity principles across the organisation and proactively encourage reporting of any form of inappropriate behaviour. - Ensure our organisation's structure and resource allocation are regularly reviewed so they align with the goals and deliverables of the Community Vision and this Council Plan.
+- Achieve the highest level of good governance across the organisation and as an elected Council. - Deliver responsive and timely customer service across the organisation in line with the timeframes set out in our Customer Service Charter - Be accountable for the decisions we make and the quality of service we deliver - Be financially responsible, achieving the greatest possible community benefit from the programs, initiatives and services we fund - Embed gender equity principles across the organisation and proactively encourage reporting of any form of inappropriate behaviour. - Ensure our organisation's structure and resource allocation are regularly reviewed so they align with the goals and deliverables of the Community Vision and this Council Plan.

-Initia tive Council's role Responsible directorate Related strategic focus areas 6.1 Analyse options for, and implement, an integrated performance reporting software system to efficiently collate mandatory reporting requirements and monitor performance around the delivery of this Plan.
-Deliver People & Governance 6.2 Implement an ongoing good governance training program for Councillors and staff, including self-assessment elements, which is monitored by the Audit and Risk Committee.
-Deliver People & Governance

-Initia tive Council's role Responsible directorate Related strategic focus areas 6.3 Development and implementation of a comprehensive gender equity framework through policies, training and proactively acting on feedback from staff, Councillors and the community.
-Deliver People & Governance 5 6.4 Review our Customer Service Charter in partnership with a Community Panel to refine our service standards and response times.
-Deliver People & Governance 6.5 Adopt a revised hardship policy and explore new rate payment options to minimise financial impacts on households.
-Deliver Corporate Operations 6.6 Explore leadership training program options.
-Deliver People & Governance
+Initiative Council role Who Related SFA 6.1 Analyse options for, and implement, an integrated performance reporting software system to efficiently collate mandatory reporting requirements and monitor performance around the delivery of this Plan.
+Deliver P&G 6.2 Development and implementation of a comprehensive gender equity framework through policies, training and proactively acting on feedback from staff, Councillors and the community. \bigcirc Deliver P&G 5 6.3 Adopt a revised hardship policy and explore new rate payment options to minimise financial impacts on households. \bigcirc Deliver P&G 6.4 Explore leadership training program options. \bigcirc Deliver P&G

-Action 1 Council's role Responsible directorate Related strategic focus areas 6.1.1 Implement the Year 1 Actions of the Workforce Plan 2021-25.
-Deliver People & Governance 6.1.2 Implement the Actions for Year 1 of the Gender Equity Action Plan 2021-25, along with celebrating the International Day Against Homophobia, Biphobia and Transphobia through our social media pages and website.
-Deliver People & Governance 6.1.3 Develop and implement a performance reporting system to track the delivery of this Council Plan and its performance indicators.
-Deliver People & Governance 6.1.4 Develop and implement an Information Technology Strategy to ensure the organisation has a suite of fully integrated systems to maximise operational efficiency.
-Deliver People & Governance 6.1.5 Incorporate the gender impact assessment tool into decision making processes to assess the gendered impacts of policies, programs and services.
-Deliver Community & Planning 5 6.1.6 Support the Audit and Risk Committee in completing its work plan for 2022-23.
-Partner Corporate Operations

-Action า Council's role Responsible directorate Related strategic focus areas 6.1.7 Complete an audit of Council's property portfolio to identify options to maximise community benefit.
-Deliver Corporate Operations Community & Planning 1, 2 and 4 6.1.8 Implement the response to the People Matters Survey completed in 2021.
-Deliver People & Governance 6.1.9 Undertake a staff satisfaction survey, supported by an action plan developed by the Executive Leadership Team to address the issues raised.
-Deliver People & Governance
+Action Council role Who Related SFA 6.1.1 Implement the of the Workforce Plan 2021-25.
+Deliver P&G 5 6.1.2 Implement actions of the Gender Equity Action Plan 2021-25, along with celebrating the International Day Against Homophobia, Biphobia and Transphobia through our social media pages and website. Ð Deliver P&G 6.1.3 Develop and implement a performance reporting system to track the delivery of this Council Plan and its performance indicators.
+Deliver P&G 6.1.4 Develop and implement an Information Technology Strategy to ensure the organisation has a suite of fully integrated systems to maximise operational efficiency.
+Deliver P&G 6.1.5 Continue to incorporate the gender impact assessment tool into decision making processes to assess the gendered impacts of policies, programs and services. \bigcirc Deliver C&P 5 6.1.6 Support the Audit and Risk Committee in completing its work plan.
+Partner SI 6.1.7 Complete an audit of Council's property portfolio to identify options to maximise community benefit.
+0 Deliver SI C&P 1, 2 &4 6.1.8 Implement the Action Plan in response to the 2022 staff satisfaction survey.
+0 Deliver P&G 6.1.9 Implement an ongoing good governance training program for Councillors and staff, including self-assessment elements, which is monitored by the Audit and Risk Committee Deliver P&G 6.1.10 Review our Customer Service Charter in partnership with a Community Panel to refine our service standards and response times Deliver P&G

-Measure Data source Council's role Frequency of reporting 2021/22 performance Target Satisfaction rating Customer Service Annual Community Satisfaction Survey Deliver Yearly 69 72 % of staff with procurement responsibilities that have completed procurement and probity training Council information Deliver Yearly 70 Increase Satisfaction rating - Overall performance Annual Community Satisfaction Survey Deliver Yearly 57 60
+Measure Data source Council role Reporting frequency 2021/22 result Target Satisfaction rating Customer Service Annual Community Satisfaction Survey Deliver Yearly 69 72 % of staff with procurement responsibilities completed procurement and probity training Council information Deliver Yearly 70 Increase Satisfaction rating - Overall performance Annual Community Satisfaction Survey Deliver Yearly 57 60